jpartlow/kvm_automation_tooling/README.md

 bundle install --path .bundle # or sudo bundle install if you prefer bundle exec bolt module install
 ```

+#### ARM Support

+Ensure QEMU arm64 support is installed.
+On Ubuntu, this would be the
+`qemu-system-arm` package.

+need xsltproc

 ### Standup Cluster